Eliza Winston: Court case

 In the summer of 1860 Eliza Winston was taken to St. Anthony, Minnesota by her owners, Richard and Mary Christmas of Issaquena County, Mississippi.
 During that time it was typical for wealthy southern tourists to escape the yellow fever season by traveling via steamboat up the Mississippi River to northern destinations during the summer months.
 The hope was for Mary to improve her ailing heath.
 The Christmases traveled with their five-year-old daughter, Norma, and Winston to the Winslow House in St. Anthony, Minnesota, which was a free state.
 The Christmases took domestic slaves as servants to care for Mary and the children.

 Winston had already determined to seek her freedom there and told her story to Ralph and Emily Goodridge Grey, who were free black citizens and abolitionists with strong local ties.
 The Greys worked with local abolitionists, such as W.D.
 Babbit, Ariel S. Bigelow, and William S. King, to free Winston.
 On August 21, Grey, Babbit, and Grey's white friend Mrs Gates, filed a complaint which asserted that Winston was being "restrained of her liberty by her master.".

 At this time, the Christmases had moved from the Winslow House to a country house on Lake Harriet.
 When the Hennepin County sheriff arrived, the Christmas family at first hid Winston, but did not resist further when she was located.
 Mary Christmas ordered Winston to flee, but Winston left slowly and told the sheriff that she wished to be free.
 Abolitionists accompanied the sheriff.

 Minnesota was a free state, having banned slavery in their 1857 state constitution, and Judge Charles Vandenburgh agreed to hear her case.
 According to interpretations of the Dred Scott case of 1857 which had been announced a few months earlier, Winston would return to slavery if she returned to a slave state.
 Local businessmen and others who feared that discouraging slaveholders from visiting would affect their livelihood went to the courthouse to make their opinions known.
 The Saint Anthony Weekly Express opined that the event would damage the tourism trade.

 On August 21, 1860, after a hearing, the judge ruled that Winston was a free woman.
 The Christmases attorney had argued that Winston's enslavement was legal; Winston's attorney read a single sentence from the state constitution.
 Judge Vanderburgh ruled in Winston's flavor.
 The courtroom scene soon became chaotic.
 That evening, a pro-slavery mob surrounded the Greys' home and demanded that Winston be returned to the Christmases.
-Three days later, Winston filed an affidavit telling her side oft he story.
+Three days later, Winston filed an affidavit telling her side of the story.

 Some scholars believe that with the aid of people in the Underground Railroad, Winston was already on her way to Windsor, Ontario Canada, which had abolished slavery.
 Other accounts of her life have Winston relocating to Detroit.